breatheco-de/content/src/content/lesson/[draft]context-api.md

 ### The most simple possible implementation

-I tried a couple of hours to make the most simple Context API implementation without using hooks and this is what I got:
+I tried a couple of hours to make the most simple Context API implementation without using hooks and this is what I got in 5 simple steps:
 ```jsx
 // Step 1: define a context that will be shared within all the app.
 const GlobalContext = React.createContext({});